glotzerlab/garnett/doc/quickstart.rst

 .. code-block:: python

     from hoomd import init
-    import garnett as gt
+    import garnett

-    with gt.read('cube.pos') as traj:
+    with garnett.read('cube.pos') as traj:

         # Initialize from last frame
         snapshot = traj[-1].to_hoomd_snapshot()